 The experience of simply driving along the country roads that twist and turn through the mountains of Evritania is as much of an experience as setting out and exploring the villages on foot.
 The road that connects Karpenisi town with Proussos is particularly scenic.

-Expect to pass by roaring river rapids, through dense pine forests, and pass beneath makeshift tunnels carved out of the cliffs.
-There are several places where you can stop to take photos of the incredible nature.
+Expect to pass by roaring river rapids, dense pine forests, and dramatic cliffs and rock formations.
+There are several places where you can pull over and stop to take photos.

 Best of all, you will often find that yours is the only car on the road.
 This gives you a perfect sense of peace and seclusion.